-Megan Kang is a PhD student in Sociology at Princeton University who studies the consequences of violence and social stratification on disadvantaged communities, with the goal of identifying effective and humane ways of reducing inequality in basic safety and well-being.
-She is interested in research involving community and public partners through co-constructed approaches.
+Megan Kang is PhD candidate in sociology at Princeton University with research interests in criminology, urban sociology, and public policy.
+She draws on ethnography, interviewing, and econometrics to analyze novel data sources with the goal of identifying effective and humane ways of reducing inequality in safety.
+She is committed to research involving community and public partners through co-constructed approaches.

-Prior to Princeton, Megan taught high school English in Detroit through Teach for America, and worked on mixed-methods research aimed at improving the lives of disadvantaged youth and adults at the UChicago Crime Lab, including efforts to understand underlying mechanisms of action as part of large-scale randomized controlled trials.
-She holds a BA in history and political science from UC Berkeley and a master's degree in public policy from the University of Chicago.
+Prior to Princeton, she taught high school English in Detroit through Teach for America and worked on mixed methods research at the University of Chicago Crime Lab, including efforts to understand underlying mechanisms of action as part of large-scale randomized controlled trials.
+She earned her BA in history and political science from UC Berkeley and a master's degree in public policy from University of Chicago.

 Education